Impact Report: What is it and how to write it?

 But before we get into that let’s talk about what is an impact report.

-An ideal impact report should most importantly be transparent & accountable.
+An ideal IR should most importantly be transparent & accountable.
 Your stakeholders should be able to see both the good & the bad sides of your intervention’s results if any.

 You should hold full accountability for your intervention & the results achieved with it.
 The impact report should reassure your stakeholders & help you build trust with them.